shishupal082/project/reactjs/reactapp/src/account/readme.txt

     - 4) Unknown error

 Page rendering cases handled
     - If page is disabled (metaData.disabledPages, Array)
         - It will not be displayed on home fields and dropDown fields
         - If we open disabled page
             - Heading = Page Not Found
             - Data = No Data Found template
         - If we click on Page Not Found tab (It will propagate smoothly)
     - If unknown page is open
         - Heading and Data will be same as disabled page
         - If we click on Page Not Found tab (It will not propagate, it will throw error Page 'noMatch' not found)

+Page reload option added in
+    - Journal
+    - Journal by date
+    - Current balance by date
+    - Profit and loss
+    - Customised debit account summary
+    - Customised credit account summary
+    - Customised account summary (In debit and credit only but not in customiseCalenderAccount)

+Page reload option not available in
+    - Account summary by calender
+    - Account summary by account name
+    - Account summary by date
+    - Trial balance
+    - Ledger
+    - Current balance